 Cleaning different parts of your grill

-Grilling experts shared advice for cleaning different parts of your grill, from the outside to the cooking surface.
-Different areas may require different products to be used, and some parts need to be cleaned more thoroughly (and more often) than others.
+Different parts of your grill may require different products, and you’ll need to clean some areas more thoroughly (and more often) than others.

 Lid and inside of the grill

-West said people often neglect to clean the inside of their grill’s lid, an area where soot can build up and flake off if it’s not upkept.
-He suggests using a grill brush (similar to our recommendations above) to clean the inside of the lid when you notice dirt beginning to accumulate.
-Lyman also suggested cleaning the inside of your grill by scraping the sides, lid and bottom with a plastic putty knife.
-He said to avoid using metal tools, which can scratch the grill and cause premature rusting.
+People often neglect to clean the inside of their grill’s lid, an area where soot can build up and flake off if it’s not upkept.
+Bad idea.
+“All of the grease that accumulates on the grill's hood will eventually burn and potentially fall onto your food creating a very bad taste,” says Abdoo.
+“Also, if left unclean for too long, it can potentially create an environment for a grease fire.”
+To clean this area, use a grill brush (similar to our recommendations above) to scrub the area where you notice dirt beginning to accumulate.
+Lyman also suggests cleaning the inside of your grill by scraping the sides, lid and bottom with a plastic putty knife.
+Avoid using metal tools, which can scratch the grill and cause premature rusting, according to Lyman.

-To clean your grill grate like a professional, our experts said to bring the grill to its highest temperature with the lid down and allow the heat to burn off any dirt or grime for a few minutes.
+To clean like a professional, bring your grill to its highest temperature with the lid down and allow the heat to burn off any dirt or grime for a few minutes.
 Then, use a grill brush to scrape off any excess char or food.
-You should also use a grill brush to clean the grill grate before you cook, but if you thoroughly clean the grill after cooking, cleaning it before cooking will require very little effort, West said.
+You should also use a grill brush to clean the grate before you cook, but if you thoroughly clean the barbecue after cooking, your next cleaning will require little effort, says Abdoo.

-Just like how people forget to clean the inside of their grill’s lid, the underside of grill grates are also often forgotten about.
-“People let this go all the time because they don’t see it,” Lyman said.
-To clean this part of the grill, he suggested turning your grates over and putting them into the grill upside down.
-Then, turn on the heat for about 15 to 20 minutes before scraping off soot and dirt with a brush before turning off the heat.
+The underside of the grill grates are also often overlooked when it comes to cleaning.
+“People let this go all the time because they don’t see it,” Lyman says.
+To clean this part of the grill, he suggests turning your grates over and putting them into the grill upside down a few times every season.
+Then turn on the heat for about 15 to 20 minutes before scraping off soot and dirt with a brush before turning off the heat.

 Outside of the grill

-You can clean the outside of your grill with warm water and dish soap after it’s completely cool, West said.
-Lyman said to rinse the outside of the grill off with water afterwards, making sure you don’t leave any soap behind, and dry the outside of the grill with a cloth.
+You can clean the outside of your grill with any cleanser you’d like after it’s completely cool—just be sure to use a tool that won’t scratch the surface like a sponge or cloth, says Abdoo.
+If your grill is made of stainless steel, you can use stainless steel wipes on it, he says.
+Lyman suggests rinsing the outside of the grill off with water afterward you clean, making sure you don’t leave any soap behind, and drying the outside with a cloth.

 Cleaning gas versus charcoal grills

-That said, gas grills have more parts to clean than charcoal grills, like burners, ignitors and rotisserie attachments, Lyman said.
-He noted that these parts of gas grills “are a haven to spiders and other pests and can cause trouble with gas flow and air circulation, causing inconsistent heat.”
-He recommended using a blower to get rid of any bugs and spider webs that you find on your grill.
+Gas grills often have more parts to clean than charcoal grills, like burners, ignitors and rotisserie attachments, according to Lyman.
+These parts of gas grills can be “a haven to spiders and other pests and can cause trouble with gas flow and air circulation, causing inconsistent heat,” he says.
+Lyman recommends using a blower to get rid of any bugs and spider webs that you find on your grill.

 How to get rid of rust

-A common issue people face when caring for grills is rust, which Lyman said comes from moisture on exposed metal surfaces.
-A rusty grill is generally avoidable if you take care of it with products like Bar Keepers Friend, but once you notice rust — especially on your grill grate —, you should get rid of it before it becomes a bigger problem.
+A common issue people face when caring for grills is rust, which is a result of moisture on exposed metal surfaces, says Lyman.
+A rusty grill is generally avoidable if you take care of it with products like Bar Keepers Friend, but once you notice rust — especially on your grill grate — you should get rid of it before it becomes a bigger problem.

-West said you can soak rusty grill grates overnight in a salt and vinegar solution and then use steel wool to scrub it down.
-Afterwards, coat the previously rusted area with oil.
-Patches of rust on the exterior or bottom of grills generally aren’t a concern, he said.
+Soak rusty grill grates overnight in a salt and vinegar solution (mix two parts vinegar to one part salt) and then use steel wool to scrub it down, says Abdoor.
+Afterwards, coat the previously rusted area lightly with Crisco and heat the grill to 200°F for an hour to season the grates, says Karmel.